Kepler-16b: Name

 In the announcement paper, the discovery team stated: "Following the convention of Ref.
 22, we can denote the third body Kepler-16 (AB)-b, or simply "b" when there is no ambiguity."
 It is listed as Kepler-16 (AB)-b on the SIMBAD Astronomical Database.
 The Extrasolar Planets Encyclopaedia lists it as Kepler-16 (AB) b.

-The Smithsonian Center has informally referred to Kepler-16b as "Tatooine", a reference to the fictional planet orbiting two suns that is a key setting in the popular Star Wars series.
+The Smithsonian Center has informally referred to Kepler-16b as "Tatooine", a reference to the fictional planet with two Suns that is a key setting in the popular Star Wars series.
 "Again and again we see that the science is stranger and weirder than fiction" said John Knoll, the head visual effects supervisor at Industrial Light & Magic, who worked on several of the movies.